Trow (folklore): Trowie tunes

-"Da Trølla Knowe" ('The Knoll of the Trolls') is one example.
+"Da Trøila Knowe" ('The Knoll of the Trolls') is one example.
 "Da Trowie Burn" is also an alleged trowie tune, though its composition is attributed to Friedemann Stickle.
 This apparent contradiction is resolved in the case of "Da Trow's Reel", which was allegedly a tune that another man reputedly obtained from a trow, and he had whistled the tune over to Stickle on a different boat for him to set down the score.
 "Da Peerie Hoose in under da Hill" ('The Little House under the Hill') is yet another trowie tune as well.

 Another trowie tune "Winyadepla", performed by Tom Anderson on his album with Aly Bain, The Silver Bow.